TEXRail: History

 On June 9, 2015, Trinity Metro ordered an initial eight 4-car articulated Stadler FLIRTs DMUs.
 The contract was valued at $106.7 million, with an option for up to 24 additional DMUs, and includes the supply of components for 10 years.
 This was Switzerland-based Stadler's first order in the US for any model outside its Stadler GTW product line, therefore making it subject to the regulations of the Buy America Act.
 As such, one element of the contract is that the final assembly of the trains will take place in the US, at their plant in Salt Lake City.

 That same month, the Federal Transit Administration (FTA) gave approval for the project to advance into the engineering phase that immediately precedes the start of construction.
 In June 2016, Trinity Metro received a Letter of No Prejudice from the FTA, essentially green-lighting the project.
 In reaction to this, Trinity Metro said they planned to start preliminary construction in July 2016, on track for a planned opening date in December 2018.
 DFW Airport also said they would provide the $40 million to build the station at Terminal B, with an opening date in late 2018.

 Construction on the line officially started on August 24, 2016, with a groundbreaking held at Grapevine's historic depot, the site of Grapevine-Main Street station.

 On January 4, 2019, less than 12 hours before service was scheduled to commence, the opening was suspended due to signal issues identified during an inspection by Federal Railroad Administration officials along the southern end of the line in Downtown Fort Worth.
 The new opening took place on January 10, 2019.

 Future expansion

 Scott Mahaffey, Trinity Metro board chairman, has expressed interest in extending the line south and adding two stations to serve the medical district and Texas Christian University at an estimated additional cost of $200 million.
 This extension could be completed by 2025, when all additional planned and proposed stations are added the line will be an additional 14 miles longer.
 City Councilman Jungus Jordan has said that he would like to see the line go even farther south to serve Tarleton State University's new campus near the Chisholm Trail Parkway.
 In 2020, $38.9 million was granted by the U.S. Department of Transportation-Federal Transit Administration to extend the line to the medical district.
-Under the proposed expansion plan, construction would start in spring 2023 with completion by the fall of 2025.
+Under the proposed expansion plan, construction would start in spring 2024 with completion by the fall of 2026, total cost is projected to be $167 million.